Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Results: GW parameter estimation

 \subsection{Parameter degeneracies}

 In Appendix \ref{app_B}, we show an example of the 36 joint posterior pair-plots for our 9 model parameters.
-These correspond to a case where 32 noisy data points were taken over 12 hours, at a PNSR of 100.
-The true parameter values for this case are the same as in Fig.~\ref{fig_response}, except that the initial binary separation is 1 AU.
-At such a high PSNR, the joint posterior correlations would show the degeneracies between the parameters.
-Here, we try to explain the observed correlations based on the model details described in Sect.~\ref{subsect_A}:
+These correspond to a case where 32 noisy data points were taken over 12 hours, at a PSNR of 100.
+The true parameter values for this case are the same as in Fig.~\ref{fig_response}, except that the initial binary separation is 1~AU (corresponding to an initial GW period of 3.1~h).
+At such a high PSNR, the joint posterior correlations show the degeneracies between the parameters.
+Here, we try to explain the observed correlations based on the model details described in Sec.~\ref{subsect_A}:

 The joint posterior of the two binary masses (Fig.~\ref{ssubfig1}) shows an anti-correlation, because upon increasing one of the masses, the other must be decreased to have the same chirp mass.
 The two binary masses are also positively correlated with the initial binary separation (Figs.~\ref{ssubfig2} and \ref{ssubfig9}), since increasing the mass increases the GW strain amplitude and also affects the frequency evolution, which can be countered by increasing the initial binary separation.
-The positive correlation between the masses and the GW source redshift (Figs.~\ref{ssubfig8} and \ref{ssubfig11}) exists because increasing the redshift increases the GW source distance while decreasing the observed GW frequency, both of which decrease the GW strain amplitude.
-However, increasing the redshift also increases the observed chirp mass, but this is not sufficient and therefore, a further mass increase is required to counter the effect of a decrease in the GW strain amplitude.
-Instead of increasing the mass, we can also counter this by increasing the initial binary separation.
-That is why the joint posterior between the source redshift and the initial binary separation also shows positive correlation (Fig.~\ref{ssubfig17}).
+The positive correlation between the masses and the GW source redshift (Figs.~\ref{ssubfig8} and \ref{ssubfig11}) has already been explored in detail in Sec.~\ref{obs_range}.
+It exists because increasing the redshift decreases the response signal, which can be countered by increasing the mass of the binary.
+Instead of increasing the binary mass, we can also counter this by increasing the initial binary separation, which reduces the GW frequency, thus increasing the response signal, as discussed in the beginning of Sec.~\ref{signal_analysis}.
+That is why the joint posterior between the source redshift and the initial binary separation also shows a positive correlation (Fig.~\ref{ssubfig17}).